hsborges/gittrends-repository/packages/docker-autossh-tunnel/README.md

 2. Inside `~/.ssh/config` put these lines:

 ```
-Host mysql-tunnel # You can use any name
+Host postgres-tunnel # You can use any name
     HostName ssh-tunnel.corporate.tld # Tunnel
     IdentityFile ~/.ssh/id_rsa # Private key location
     User cagatay.guertuerk # Username to connect to SSH service